tzarrsf/cms-tools-nonenhanced/README.md

 - Now choose a project folder.
 Then type a Java project name, for example, CMS Tools

 #### Add Jars Files to the lib Directory
-- Go to [https://mvnrepository.com/](MVN Repository).
+- Go to [MVN Repository](https://mvnrepository.com/).
 Click on the latest release version.
 - Click on the jar file to download.
 - Copy the file to project’s lib directory